University of Cologne: Special funding for research

 On 5 June 2025, the University of Cologne and the non-profit Alfred Landecker Foundation, founded by the Reimann family, signed a cooperation agreement to establish the Adenauer School of Government (ASG).
 The aim of the ASG is to establish itself as a leading, non-partisan center for public policy, governance and administrative sciences that helps to shape relevant developments in economics and other research fields.
-The school will be funded for an unlimited term, with an initial budget of ten million euros per year.
+The school will be funded in long term, with an initial budget of ten million euros per year.